stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## How to use the library
 As a rule of thumb, I recommend cloning the [showcase project from GitHub](https://github.com/stephanrauh/extended-pdf-viewer-showcase) before doing anything else.
 It's a standard Angular CLI application, so you'll get it up and running in less than ten minutes.
 It's a good starting point to do your own experiments.
 Maybe even more important: you'll learn if the library works on your machine.
 (Of course, it does, but it's always good to double-check!)

 Currently, the minimum required version is Angular 9.
-The minimum required version is going to be Angular 9.
 The idea is to support the four most current versions of Angular, which gives you roughly two years to update.

 1. Install the library with `npm i ngx-extended-pdf-viewer --save`